 Missouri also requires that you buy uninsured/underinsured motorist bodily injury coverage to pay for treatment if you're hit by a driver without insurance.
 It's estimated that 14 percent of Missourians are driving without the required liability insurance.

-Penalties for driving without insurance: Failure to show proof of insurance comes with a penalty of up to 15 days in jail and/or a fine of up to $300.
+Penalties for driving without insurance: Failure to show proof of insurance comes with a penalty of up to 15 days in jail and/or a fine of up to $300 and your license and registration may be suspended.
 The Missouri Driver License Bureau will also place the violation on your record and assess you four points (it takes eight points within an 18-month period to get your license suspended).

 Pure comparative fault state: If insurers determine that both drivers are to blame in an accident, then your damages can be reduced by the percentage you're found at fault.
 A pure comparative negligence law like Missouri allows both drivers to recover some payment.
 So, if you're found to be 80 percent at fault, you could still recover 20 percent of your damages from the other party.